Top 8 Things to Do at Forestville Mystery Cave State Park in 2025

 Fish For Free in Minnesota State Parks

 Did you know if you have a Minnesota driver’s license you can fish for free in Minnesota State Parks?
-The only expectation is if the body of water requires a trout stamp, or if you are in a Recreation Area.
+The only exception is if the body of water requires a trout stamp, or if you are in a Recreation Area.
 To fish for free you must be:

 1. Fishing from shore or wading in water within the state park; or